April 9, 2016

 To add your voice to the CBA position, we would encourage you to bring the summary and full submission to the attention of your Member of Parliament or any interested groups.

-The National Criminal Justice Section has a listserv which you are encouraged to join.
+The CBA Criminal Justice Section has a listserv which you are encouraged to join.

 A listserv is a discussion group that comes to you through your e-mail!
 Listservs, or e-mail lists, allow you to interact with many people simultaneously and are a convenient way for members to share information, pass on client referrals, and to ask or answer questions.

 ** In order to join a listserv you must be a member of the relevant CBA Section.
-Please contact your Branch if you wish to join the National Criminal Justice Section.**
+Please contact your Branch if you wish to join the CBA Criminal Justice Section.**

 Participants in CBA listservs are expected to conduct themselves in a courteous, civil and respectful manner, consistent with the CBA Code of Professional Conduct.
 To ensure this level of professionalism is maintained, the Code of Conduct for CBA Discussion Groups and Listservs was developed.